ezorigo/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+  - Employee and Territory have a many-to-many relationship.
+The table EmployeeTerritories links both of them together.
+Many-to-many meaning that employees can be assigned to several territories, but they're not exclusive to an employee.
+Each employee can be linked to multiple territories and vice versa.
 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+  - mongoDB shines in situations where you need to have a dynamic storage solution with no rigid schema.
+MongoDB is flexible and easy to add and delete data without affecting the entire database.
+A downside of mongoDB is that most solutions are not as strongly ACID-compliant (Atomic, Consistency, Isolation, Durability) as the more well-established RDBMS systems.
 - What is "NewSQL", and what is it trying to achieve?
+  - NewSQL is a class of relational database management systems that seek to improve  the scalability of NoSQL systems while maintaining the ACID querentees of a traditional RDBMS.
+NewSQL combines the distributed architectures of NoSQL systems such as mongoDB node concurrency and a whole new storage mechanism.
+NewSQL wants to achieve the scalability of NoSQL without having to discard the relational model with SQL and transaction support of the legacy DBMS.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this